 The story so far: the tech community in Vernon

-When I arrived in Vernon, BC in 2012, my biggest concern was that there wouldn’t be a tech community to connect with.
+When I was considering moving to Vernon, BC, my biggest concern was that there wouldn’t be a tech community to connect with.

-I’d been working as a Product Manager for an Edmonton-based software company which was located in the heart of Edmonton’s burgeoning startup community.
-Down the block from our office was Startup Edmonton: a “community hub for hackers, artists + entrepreneurs.”
-There were meet-ups every day (for everything from Ruby on Rails to sold out Demo Camps).
-And, the scene had already birthed new startups like Jobber and Granify.
+I’d been working as a Product Manager in Edmonton’s burgeoning startup community.
+The local scene there had birthed Startup Edmonton: a “community hub for hackers, artists + entrepreneurs.”
 It was an exciting place to be.

-I was leaving all of that excitement for Vernon, which was an amazing place to live, but seemed to have little in terms of tech community.
+I knew Vernon was an amazing place to live but I worried that it would have little in terms of tech community.

-One of the first people I met was Kevin Poole.
-Kevin works for Vernon Economic Development, and was interested in tech.
-He did a great job of welcoming me to the city, and introduced me to Kazia Mullin.
+Early on, I emailed Kevin Poole.
+Kevin works for Vernon Economic Development.
+He did a great job of welcoming me to the city and introduced me to Kazia Mullin.

 Kazia and I were interested in trying to build the local tech community.
 We wondered if there were other people like us.
 We started emailing anyone we could find that seemed connected to tech.
 What we found surprised us: world-class software developers, designers, creatives, and business people living right in Vernon (most of whom were working remotely, from their homes).